nadav-shpitzik/hallo-tag-enricher-ai-be/replit.md

 -   **Pandas**: For data processing, especially for CSV input.
 -   **Python-dotenv**: For managing environment variables.
 -   **Discord Webhooks**: Optional integration for sending API notifications.
+-   **External Training API**: The `/get-data-and-train` endpoint fetches from `hallo-tags-manager.replit.app/v2/train-data`.

+## Known Limitations
+-   **SSL Verification**: The `/get-data-and-train` endpoint uses `verify=False` for HTTPS requests due to certificate chain validation issues in the Replit environment.
+Multiple SSL verification approaches were attempted (system cacert, certifi, default CA bundle) but failed consistently.
+This is acceptable for internal Replit-to-Replit communication with API key authentication.
+For production deployment, investigate certificate chain configuration.